-Rocky took me to the city center, and after I confessed to having no place to stay for the new day, Rocky searched for a place for me.
-When we finally found one, open and with availability, Rocky took 280 dirhams out of his wallet, “I pay now, you pay me later.
+Rocky took me to the city center and searched for a place for me to stay.
+When we finally found a hotel with availability, Rocky took 280 dirhams out of his wallet, “I pay now, you pay me later.
 This includes breakfast.
 You must eat.”

-A few hours later, I had my head pressed against an ATM machine, eyes closed and heart pounding as I waited for my card to be accepted or rejected.
-And after the slowest transaction of my life, I walked away with dírham in hand towards the same grey van.
-I sat front seat this time, with two British and two Dutch tourists in the back, as Rocky drove us all through Marrakesh, exploring the city walls, souks, and herb stores as Rocky skillfully managed Marrakesh’s famous, disarrayed traffic and spoke about the history, significant, and culture of Marrakesh.
+A few hours later, I was sitting in Rocky’s grey van, dírham in my hand and food in my belly.
+Rocky skillfully managed Marrakesh’s famous, disarrayed traffic as he told me about the city’s history.
 A few times, Rocky donated to beggars on the streets.
 More often, he yelled and waved at passing cars.
 “Old friends,” he explained with a grin.
 Once, he pulled over to the side of the road, parked, and ran away with 100 dirhams.
 He came back empty-handed and smiling from ear to eat.

 The Tuareg Philosophy

-“I am originally from desert, born from the desert, and raised drinking mama camel milk,” he began.
-Rocky, whose real name is Kholqui Skouri, has been giving tours for 36 years in Marrakesh.
-His people, the Tuareg, are a native people from the Moroccan desert who are affectionately known as the blue people because their traditional garments are a deep blue.
-The Tuareg, Rocky included, are Muslim, as well as 85% of the Moroccan population.
-“And there is some Christians, there is some Jewish; all the religions, they live in Morocco —with the peace, with peace.
+“I am originally from desert, born from the desert,” Rocky, whose real name is Kholqui Skouri, has been giving tours for 36 years in Marrakesh.
+He is from the Tuareg people, the native “blue people” who come from the Moroccan desert.
+Tuaregs are Muslim, as well as 85% of the Moroccan population — Rocky included.
+“And there is some Christians, there is some Jewish; all the religions, they live in Morocco — with peace.
 As we said, ‘Heart has no nationality’.

 “In the desert, it is very limit.
 It is very traditional.
 You can’t grow, you get limit in your ideas and everything.
-What you do in desert is common man— organizing tour or caravan, simple life.
+What you do in desert is organize tour or caravan, it is a simple life.
 [Now], there are fewer and fewer native people who want to stay.
-Those born in the desert leave and look for a different way of life.
-They go to cities and become drivers or waiters; they want to meet other people and know different ways of life; they want to rise.”
+Those born in the desert leave, they go to cities and become drivers or waiters; they want to meet other people and know different ways of life; they want to rise.”

-Rocky’s exit out of the desert happened without intention—he joined his uncle in Marrakesh at age 21 to help his uncle drive buses after spending 5 years in the Moroccan Air Force.
+Rocky’s left the desert by chance when he joined his uncle in Marrakesh at age 21 to drive buses.
 He worked for many years with his uncle until he began giving tours of the desert for an Italian travel agency.
-Rocky now works semi-independently, and he receives almost all his clientele through works referrals and word-of-mouth.
+Rocky now works semi-independently.
+Almost all his clientele come from referrals and word-of-mouth.

 Under the Stars

-Success has followed Rocky through his evolution, and through it all, the simple way of the Tuareg people never left Rocky.
-“People in the desert, as we spend lot of time under stars, [this is why] we become tender, [because] the stars, they is catching you… you feel safe, in peace, with animals and people.
-In the world, you feel in peace.
-That is why, people from the desert, we work from heart.
+Success followed Rocky, but the simple way of the Tuareg people never left Rocky.
+“People in the desert, as we spend lot of time under stars, [this is why] we become tender.
+People from the desert, we work from heart.
 It doesn’t matter what you want or what is your religion.
-What matters is what you get in your heart, like a baby, this is how it work.
-Tuareg people, we get this feeling because we spend most of time under the stars. “
+What matters is what you get in your heart.”

 Who We Are

-That’s why, all these people in the desert, they always have small head, I would say.
-Even if you know lot of thing, always be for others as if you are small.
+“All these people in the desert, they have small head, I would say.
+Even if you know lot of thing, always act as if you are small.
 Why?
 To know again.
-Because if you show that you know everything, you will never learn.
-But if you get [pointing to the ground], you will learn again because people will try to show you, will give you [more knowledge].”

 A Giving Nature

-Rocky finished this line as my second course was arriving and, noticing this, he took a paper napkin from the dispenser on the table and folded it neatly in front of me.
+Rocky finishes this line as my second course is arriving and, noticing this, he takes a paper napkin from the dispenser on the table and folds it neatly in front of me.

 “The power of what you get is coming from what you give.
 The more you give, the more you get.
 Never say, ‘Oh, I will be empty one day.’
 No, no, don’t worry.
 Because why?
-Because here, the more you talk, more you speak, more you explain [what is in your heart], [the] more you get.
-Because why?
-Because the more you make free the place in your mind— the mind is catching again!
+Because the more you give, more you explain [what is in your heart], and the more you get.
 Like a cow, the more she gives milk, the more milk comes.”

 “There is one thing that you have to know.
 Each Muslim learn the Quran in his conditions.
 If you learn Quran in good conditions, in peace, you will use it in a good condition.
 If I put a gun here [to your head], you will learn it, but you will use it for bad.
 Why?
 Because, you will say, ‘If it was a safe thing, this man would not make gun to my head to learn Quran.’
-Some people get hard life from the beginning.
-How he learns, the education, is the most important thing.
-When you get hard, you grow in hard condition.
+Some people get a hard life from the beginning.
+How he learns, his education, is the most important thing.
+When you get a hard education, you grow into a hard condition.
 If you get Quran in good condition, you get tender.
-It doesn’t matter what your religion, your beauty— it is not dependent on this.
+It doesn’t matter what your religion is — it is not dependent on this.
 If you born in nuclear power plant, you grow hard and in bad condition.
 But if you are born under the stars, with animals and this, you will grow like this, you will get everywhere tender in you.
-You can be strong, but everything inside is tender.”
+You can be strong, but everything on the inside stays tender.”

 In the Moroccan Army

 “Why?
-Because when you have your own things, your own memories, everything is for you.
-But when someone is asking you to do what he needs, it is not yours, you are doing everything for him.
-You should follow what your mom is telling you to.
-Sometimes, it is hard to follow what your mom is asking.
-It is not tender to be in army; it is not a gift.
-[The arm says,] ‘We are here for making hard people, and strong people.
-Not tender people, I do not like tender people.
-I need for war’.
-But after this, when you get your freedom, you just want to do simple thing, to be me, not 80%, not 90%… 100%!”
+Because when you do only your own things, everything is for you.
+But when someone is asking you to do what she needs, you do everything for her.
+You follow what your country is telling you to.
+Sometimes, it is hard to follow her.
+It is not tender to be in army; it is not a gift.”
+But you learn, you learn the price of freedom, and the joy of it, too.

 Freedom As A Gift